 For all other family members, eligibility is usually determined based on the specific circumstances and evidence in each case.

 In order to receive death benefits, a work-related injury or illness must have caused or contributed to your loved one’s death.
-But these benefits aren’t limited to situations where an employee dies on the job, such as in a serious workplace accident.
-Injured workers may die months or years later—although a few states, like Virginia, don’t allow benefits for deaths that happened too many years after the original accident (Va.
-Code Ann. § 65.2-512(A) (2018)).
+These benefits aren’t limited to situations where an employee dies on the job, such as in a serious workplace accident.
+Injured workers may die months or years later—although a few states don’t allow benefits for deaths that happened too long after the original accident.
 Death benefits may also be available when employees eventually die from illnesses they developed as a result of working conditions, like exposure to dangerous chemicals.

 Even if your loved one had other medical conditions unrelated to work, you still may be eligible for death benefits if the work injury or occupational disease contributed to or accelerated the death.
-For example, you might be able to claim death benefits if a workplace accident aggravated your husband’s pre-existing heart condition and led to his death.
-(Learn more about the range of medical conditions covered by workers’ comp.)
+For example, you might be able to claim death benefits if a workplace accident aggravated your husband’s preexisting heart condition and led to his death.

 Death benefits are often paid in regular installments.
 The amount of those payments is based on a percentage of what the employee used to earn before the injury.
 The percentage varies from state to state, but the typical weekly payment is two-thirds of the deceased employee’s average weekly wage, with maximum and minimum amounts.